pbhogale/shiny-docker-template/README.md

 # shiny-docker-template

-a simple template for dockerized shinyapps with simple auth
+simple template for dockerized shinyapps with simple auth.